Crisis and Crisis Management

 Depending on the needs of the group, the training may include:

 - The difference between a normal life crisis and diagnosable mental illness.
+Going through a normal life crisis is not an illness.

 - Crisis reactions and practical ways to deal with them.